UDOOboard/Bolt-Docs/docs/05_Accessories/01_Official_Accessories.md

 <br/>
 <br/>

-The case also features two holes, in the back side, for connecting externally the WiFi and BT antennas of the M.2 module through a RP-SMA connector.
+The case also features two holes in the back side, to connect the WiFi externally and BT antennas of the M.2 module through a RP-SMA connector.
 For example you can use 2x U.FL/IPEX to RP-SMA cables and 2x RP-SMA antennas like in the following image.
 <span class="label label-warning">Heads up!</span> These items are not included.